Parents - Start Here

 We post pictures daily of camp activities on our website and facebook page.
 Why these photos may not be your individual camper, they will give you a great view of camp life and what your camper is doing that day.
-Campers are allowed to bring GoPro's, disposable and digital and video cameras.
+Campers are allowed to bring GoPro's, disposable, digital, and video cameras.
 These will need to be checked in and out of the office for use.
 You will be allowed to take photos on Friday during Parents Night Activities and Camp Awards.
 We apologize but as per our policy, they may not use their cell phones to “just take pictures or videos”.
-We are not responsible for lost, broken or stolen items.
+We are not responsible for lost, broken, or stolen items.

 Can I send a care package?